 - Pre-booked visiting is allowed on most wards, allowing for only one close family contact or person important to the patient to book a slot

 - Visiting slots are strictly limited to one hour during allocated visiting times.

 For outpatient appointments, you should come alone as there is limited space due to social distancing.
 If the nature of your appointment means you do need someone to be with you, please contact our family liaison team – details are below.

 - patients with additional needs or carer responsibilities

 All decisions are made at the discretion of a member of staff.

 Visitors to our children’s unit and neonatal unit must be parent or guardian visitors only and are limited to a maximum of one visitor per patient.

-We are encouraging those who would usually visit to embrace technology and keep in touch using mobile phones to call and message.
-Our hospitals are also relaxing the rules around video calls to help keep people connected during this difficult time.
+We are also encouraging people to embrace technology and keep in touch using mobile phones to call and message.
+Our hospitals have also relaxed the rules around video calls to help keep people connected during this difficult time.

-No one should visit a hospital or unit, even if they meet the criteria above, if they are
+No one should visit a hospital or unit if they have symptoms of COVID-19.

 We recognise that this is a significant restriction and we all thank you for your understanding and support.